-For further acceleration of switching times, the pn junction can be directly integrated into the silicon waveguide, enhancing speed to the microsecond range? or even down to the hundreds of nanoseconds.?
-However, this direct integration method results in a notable increase in the optical loss for the phase shifter, approximately 2 dB.?
+For further acceleration of switching time, the pn junction can be directly integrated into the silicon waveguide, enhancing speed to the microsecond range or even down to hundreds of nanoseconds.
+However, this direct integration method results in a notable increase in the optical loss for the phase shifter, $\sim 2 \text{ dB}.^{49}$

-4 Advanced configurations
+4 Advanced Configurations

-Advanced configurations in TOPS aim to decouple the traditionally correlated lengths of the heater and the light path to enhance energy efficiency.
-This approach is characterized by extending the light path length while maintaining the heater's length constant, thereby facilitating a greater phase shift for the same level of power consumption.
+Advanced configurations in TOPSs aim to decouple the traditionally correlated lengths of the heater and the light path to enhance energy efficiency.
+This approach is characterized by extending the light-path length while maintaining the heater's length constant, thereby facilitating a greater phase shift for the same level of power consumption.
 The primary limitation of this strategy, however, lies in the requirement for larger device footprints to significantly reduce power consumption.

-4.1 Folded waveguides
+4.1 Folded Waveguides

 Folded waveguides provide a straightforward method to extend the waveguide path length.
-By folding the silicon waveguide multiple times beneath the heater, for example, in a spiral configuration (illustrated in Figs. 5a and 5b), significant increases in path length can be achieved.
-Densmore et al. reported the fabrication of a waveguide spiral comprising a total of 59 folds.?
-To mitigate coupling, the separation between adjacent waveguides was maintained at 2 $\mu$ m.
-A meander Cr/Au heater, separated from the photonic spiral by a 1.5- $\mu$ m-thick SiO2 layer, facilitated a temperature change $\Delta T{\pi} = 0.67$ C across an active length of 6.3 mm for the TM polarization, resulting in a power consumption of approximately 6.5 mW.?
-When compared to a phase shifter employing a
+By folding the silicon waveguide multiple time beneath the heater, for example, in a spiral configuration [illustrated in Figs. 5(a) and 5(b)], significant increases in path length can be achieved.
+Densmore et al. reported the fabrication of a waveguide spiral comprising a total of 59 folds.
+To mitigate coupling, the separation between adjacent waveguides was maintained at 2 μm.
+A meander Cr/Au heater, separated from the photonic spiral by a 1.5-μm-thick SiO2 layer, facilitated a temperature change $\Delta T{\pi} = 0.67^{\circ}$ C across an active length of 6.3 mm for the TM polarization, resulting in a power consumption of $\sim 6.5$ mW.
+When compared with a phase shifter employing a straight waveguide, the folded configuration demonstrated a fivefold reduction in power consumption (from 36 mW).
+The switching time was observed to be 14 $\mu$ s, constrained by the thickness of the SiO2 cladding surrounding the waveguide.
+Employing varying widths between adjacent waveguides can further mitigate phase matching and subsequent coupling.
+In addition, releasing the entire phase shifter structure can minimize power consumption to as low as 0.095 mW, albeit at the cost of a prolonged switching time of $\sim 1$ ms (Table 4).